Shopify Marketing

 Idea taking flight

-E-commerce growth has slowed to around 12% and 2023 is the year that Shopify businesses need to get creative with their marketing strategies.
+2024 is going to be another year where Shopify businesses will need to get creative with how they promote their stores.
 Each dollar spent needs to show maximum impact.

 Fear not, there are many ways to make this happen — from customer referrals and user-generated content marketing, to SEO and email marketing.